hemantjoestar/Elliptic/README.md

 Available:
 - key-gen, on curve verification. with respective nist test vectors
-- signing and verfification. need to add NIST test vectors
+- signing and signature verification. need to add NIST test vectors

 Issues/Problems to fix:
 - Implementations not efficient.
 Tests will validate this and also gas required for tests. especially during signature verficiation